MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files/connectivity/files-troubleshoot-smb-connectivity.md

 #### Solution

-Check if any of these services below are in a **Stopped** state in the Windows VM:
+Check if any of the following services are in a **Stopped** state in the Windows VM:

 - Network Connections
 - Network List Service